Logan Stutz: Professional career

 Stutz began playing professional basketball with BG Topstar Leitershofen/Stadtbergen of the ProA, the second-best basketball league in Germany.
 He displayed prowess as both a scorer and as a rebounder with the team.
 Initially, he had trouble transitioning from the college level, but he eventually adapted.
 Following his time with Topstar, Stutz remarked, "It was a pretty smooth transition, especially because I got a little time in Germany my first year out."
 He finished off his season with WBC Wels of the Austrian Basketball League.
 For the next season, Stutz would return to the ProA to compete with ETB Wohnbau Baskets, where he averaged a team-high 20 points and eight rebounds.
 He was later named Most Valuable Player, after the season concluded.
 On June 15, 2013, Stutz signed with LF Basket of the Basketligan in Sweden.

 Coaching career

 On August 9, 2018, Stutz was named the first head coach and general manager of the Sudbury Five, an expansion team in the National Basketball League of Canada (NBLC).
 In 2021, he left the Five to become the director of player development for the Boston College Eagles men's basketball program.
+Stutz has returned to Sudbury and is both the Head Coach and General Manager of The Sudbury Five once again.